Kirei na Senritsu

 Kirei na Senritsu (きれいな旋律) is the seventh single by the singer Kotoko for Geneon Entertainment.
 The title track was used as the final ending theme for the OVA of Maria-sama ga Miteru.
 The lyrics to this song were written by Konno Oyuki, the creator of Maria-sama ga Miteru, and the melody was composed by the former Megadeth guitarist Marty Friedman.
+The single reached a peak position of 18 on the Oricon chart, becoming Friedman's first top-20 single.